evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

-# Bitcoin-Native Perpetual Distribution
+# Bitcoin-Native P2P Perpetual Distribution

 ## Introduction
-Bitcoin-Native Perpetual Distribution (“Perpetual Distribution”) is a model for the autonomous generation and distribution of non-fungible assets on Bitcoin Ordinals.
+Bitcoin-Native P2P Perpetual Distribution (“Perpetual Distribution”) is a model for the autonomous generation and distribution of non-fungible assets on Bitcoin Ordinals.

-The model uses Bitcoin block data as an immutable generative input to:
+The model uses Bitcoin block data as an immutable generative data input to:
 (A) dynamically issue asset supply, one per eligible Bitcoin block, and
 (B) allocate new assets within a P2P network as a yield.

-Perpetual Distribution is a new Digital Matter Theory primitive, which wraps the Unique Non-Arbitrary Token (UNAT) framework and indexing functionalities in a fully on-chain system that does not require third-party protocol or indexing dependencies.
+Perpetual Distribution is a new Digital Matter Theory primitive, which wraps the Unique Non-Arbitrary Token (UNAT) framework and indexing functionalities in a fully on-chain system that does not require third-party protocol or indexing.
 This enables decentralized production of Bitcoin-issued assets in perpetuity.

 ---